New World Translation: Use of the name Jehovah

+Old Testament

 The name Jehovah is a translation of the Tetragrammaton (יהוה, transliterated as YHWH, though the original pronunciation is unknown).
 The New World Translation uses the name Jehovah 6,979 times in the Old Testament.
 According to the Watch Tower Society, the Tetragrammaton appears in "the oldest fragments of the Greek Septuagint".
 In reference to the Septuagint, biblical scholar Paul E. Kahle stated, "We now know that the Greek Bible text as far as it was written by Jews for Jews did not translate the Divine name by Kyrios, but the Tetragrammaton written with Hebrew or Greek letters was retained in such MSS (manuscripts).
 It was the Christians who replaced the Tetragrammaton by Kyrios when the divine name written in Hebrew letters was not understood any more."
 However, according to professor Albert Pietersma, since pre-Christian times Adonai and the Tetragrammaton were considered equivalent to the Greek term kyrios.
 Pietersma stated, "The translators felt no more bound to retain the tetragram in written form than they felt compelled to render distinctively Hebrew el, Elohim or Shaddai."
 He also considers that old manuscripts containing the tetragram, like the papyrus Fouad 266, "is evidence of a secondary stage."

+New Testament

 The New World Translation also uses the name Jehovah 237 times in the New Testament where the extant texts use only the Greek words kyrios (Lord) and theos (God).
 The use of Jehovah in the New Testament is very rare, but not unique to the New World Translation.
 Walter Martin, an evangelical minister, wrote, "It can be shown from literally thousands of copies of the Greek New Testament that not once does the tetragrammaton appear."
 However, the translators of the New World Translation believed that the name Jehovah was present in the original manuscripts of the New Testament when quoting from the Old Testament, but replaced with the other terms by later copyists.
 Based on this reasoning, the translators consider to have "restored the divine name", though it is not present in any extant manuscripts.

 Editions

+Student Edition

+In 1963, a special student edition of the New World Translation (NWT) was published.
+Comparing to the first revision of the 1961 in one volume, that edition was containing in one volume, the unrevised version of the six volumes.

+Reference Edition

-In 1984, a Reference edition of the New World Translation was released in addition to a revision of the regular volume.
+In 1984, a Reference edition of the NWT was released in addition to a revision of the regular volume.
 The regular edition includes several appendices containing arguments for various translation decisions, maps, diagrams and other information; and over 125,000 cross references.
 The reference edition contains the cross references and adds footnotes about translation decisions and additional appendices that provide further detail relating to certain translation decisions and doctrinal views.
 The Reference edition is out of print as of the release of the 2013 revision of the New World Translation, but is available online.